infinyon/fluvio/rfc/add-partition.md

 Adding a partition will not rebalance the data from the existing partitions.
 The rebalancing will happen naturally after the records age.

-The new data will be distribuited across all partitions, including the newly added partitions.
+The new data will be distributed across all partitions, including the newly added partitions.